Maritime transport: Innovation and development

 Two significant megatrends are observed in terms of maritime transport innovation, sustainability and digitalization.
 A report published by WIPO in 2025 show a steady increase of patents publication in maritime transportation, the majority of which being related to sustainable propulsion, followed by communication and security.

 Transitioning to more sustainable forms of propulsion will help reach decarbonization targets.
 Technological breakthroughs are advancing low and zero-emission solutions, including more sustainable carbon-based fuels, hydrogen, methanol, ammonia, electric propulsion, and optimizing energy consumption through efficient ship design.
 However, according to the report, scaling up production and ensuring the cost-effectiveness of carbon-neutral fuels remains a challenge.

 Between 2000 and 2023, the number of published patent families in sustainable propulsion increased annually from less than 300 to more than 2,800.
 In this field, the most important area in terms of patent families is efficient ship design.
 This includes research activities focused on optimizing hull shape so as to minimize drag, designing efficient propellers or introducing air bubbles under the hull.
-China is the leader in efficient ship design, batteries and electric propulsion, and the South Korea has published the most patent families in hydrogen/fuel cell research and sustainable fuels.
+China is the leader in efficient ship design, batteries and electric propulsion, and South Korea has published the most patent families in hydrogen/fuel cell research and sustainable fuels.
 Another important research area is sustainable carbon-based fuels.
 The vast majority of patents in this area relate to liquified natural gas (LNG) fuels for ships.

 Communication and Security technologies are making ships smarter and safer, with key research areas including navigation, device-to-device communication, low-latency communications, cloud platforms, and cybersecurity.
 Piracy and terror attacks remain a threat in international shipping, with global piracy and armed robbery incidents having increased in 2023 compared to 2022.

 Automation and Circularity technologies could boost productivity and enable more energy-efficient ships, with key research themes including efficient material use, smart production and robotics technology, and recycling, but represent a very small area of patenting in the last decade.

 Human-Machine-Interface technologies are emerging as useful tools to improve the way we interact with ships.
 However, all HMI technologies are still in the early stages of development with little adoption in shipping.
 Research areas include extended reality technologies, speech recognition technology, facial recognition, and touch displays.